 You reach the Museum entrance by a long ramp.
 Another check-point at the entrance to the exhibition halls.
 We have a seat in the little theater for the 10-minute introductory movie.
 (We watched the Spanish version with French subtitles, but you can also have an English version with German subtitles.)
 And now we start our tour.

 An impressive collection of Pre-Columbian objects

 This beautiful Larco Museum is here to show us that Peru is not only reduced to the Inca era.
 We just know more about the Incas, as this was the dominant culture when the Spaniards arrived in 1532.
 They wrote and made drawings of everything they found.
 But the history of Peru is much older and complexe with fascinating and most organised pre-columbian cultures.

 In the Museum, we find particularly the Moche and Chimu cultures.
 We know them already from our visits to the monuments of northern Peru, Trujillo and Chiclayo.
 Moche Ceramics, whose great period was between the 1st to the 8th century BC, taught the archaeologists a lot about the habits and customs of the time.
 In fact, as this culture did not have any writing, daily life was told by the realization of ceramics.
 They also used the ceramic for funeral purposes.
 The dead were buried with a more or less important collection of ceramics depending on the importance of the deceased.
-The use of moulds allowed the production of pieces in large quantities.
+Use of moulds allowed the production of pieces in large quantities.
 The quality of realization is simply amazing in details and finesse.

 We continue from one exposition room to another and the objects get more and more precious.
 Gold and silver ornaments demonstrate the skills of the artisans of the time.
 They used gold alloys – copper and silver permitted them to use fewer of these metals that the Europeans later on would call “precious”.